Australia

 in Queensland state of Australia.

-Many of the prehistoric creatures who roamed the teritorry of moden Australia can be seen on Australian stamps.
+Many of the prehistoric creatures who roamed the territory of modern Australia can be seen on Australian stamps.

-Registered letter can be send in Australia in special prepaid "Registered Post" envelops
+Registered letters can be sent in Australia in special prepaid “Registered Post” envelopes that include a unique

-The price of the envelope already include postage and register post services.
+The price of the envelope already includes postage and registered tracking.

-"Decorated" letters have no philatelic value - don't waste your money on it.
+“Decorated” covers have no philatelic value – don’t waste your money on them!

 Official stamps of Australia that related to Paleontology: dinosaurs and other prehistoric animals